mahan-hosseini/NeuroWarp/matlab/replicating_paper/README.md

-# Matlab NeuroDTW - Replicating our Figures
+# Matlab NeuroDTW - Replicating our Paper

 ## Dependencies
 *Matlab NeuroDTW requires the following toolboxes to be installed and available in your Matlab path:*